 If you really want to deep clean a jute rug, you’ll need to repeat this same process I just explained on both sides of the rug.

-If you really want to get your jute rug all cleaned up and bright as new, and the above cleaning method hasn’t been enough you can also use some of these tips I’m about to tell you or go the this article that talks about How to Clean Jute Rugs
+If you want to get your jute rug all cleaned up and bright as new, and the above cleaning method hasn’t been enough you can also use some of these tips I’m about to tell you or go to this article that talks about How to Clean Jute Rugs

 1. Vacuum jute rugs regularly.
-You’ll get all the debris out and won’t let the dirt and dust sink in deep between the fibres.
+You’ll get all the debris out and won’t let the dirt and dust sink in deep between the fibers.

 2. Deodorize it with baking soda.
 This way you’ll keep it smelling fresh and eliminate the moisture.

 3. Trim off the loose ends.
 Jute rugs are prone to getting loose ends.
 If you don’t remove them, they could end up tearing the whole rug apart.
 But don’t pull them!